OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 الوقت، التكاليف، الزيارات (TCV)

    Training
        Measures that aim to improve employability and are financed by public bodies.
 All training measures should include some evidence of classroom teaching, or if in the workplace, supervision specifically for the purpose of instruction.
-Includes institutional training, and workplace training, alternate training, and appren- ticeships.
+Includes institutional training, and workplace training, alternate training, and apprenticeships.

        | 🇫🇷 Formation
        | 🇪🇸 Capacitación
        | 🇸🇦 تدريب

    Turnkey system
-       A complete system solution, includ- ing software and hardware, that is sold to the pur- chasing organization as a complete product without the need for additional configuration and can be used immediately once installed or implemented.
+       A complete system solution, including software and hardware, that is sold to the purchasing organization as a complete product without the need for additional configuration and can be used immediately once installed or implemented.

        | 🇫🇷 Système clé en main
        | 🇪🇸 Sistema completo «llave en mano»